ABHAY-100/meco/README.md

     npm run dev
     ```

 ### Usage
 1. Dive into the meco codebase.
 2. Contribute ideas, propose features, and share feedback on the evolving project.
 3. Collaborate with the community to bring meco to life.

-### Contributing
-Be part of the meco creation story!
-For contribution-related queries, reach out to [meco.apppp@gmail.com](mailto:meco.apppp@gmail.com).

 ### License
 This project is currently without a specified license.
 Please contact us for usage inquiries.